tulara/wip-tracker/README.md

 ## To Do
 [ ] list all wip projects in app from api
-    [X] apollo client hooks to retrieve api data
-    [X] mobile-first list to display projects and their recipients.
-    [ ] functional test
+    [X] ~~apollo client hooks to retrieve api data~~ [X] ~~mobile-first list to display projects and their recipients.~~ [ ] functional test
     [ ] environment variables
+[X] add a project
-[ ] add a project
+[ ] reload page once project added
+[ ] PWA (do it all offline?)
+[ ] reorganise

+## Interesting Notes/Things to explore
+Mongoose is managing mongo ids?
+Is there a way to have more separation between presentation and apollo interface or would it be superfluous abstraction?